MicrosoftDocs/ATADocs/ATPDocs/configure-proxy.md

 ## Enable access to Azure ATP service URLs in the proxy server

-To enable access to Azure ATP, allow traffic to the following URLs:
+To enable access to Azure ATP, we recommend allowing traffic to the following URLs.
+The URLs automatically map to the correct service location for your Azure ATP instance.

-- \<your-instance-name>.atp.azure.com – for console connectivity.
-For example, "Contoso-corp.atp.azure.com"
+- `<your-instance-name>.atp.azure.com` – for console connectivity.
+For example, "contoso-corp.atp.azure.com"

-- \<your-instance-name>sensorapi.atp.azure.com – for sensors connectivity.
+- `<your-instance-name>sensorapi.atp.azure.com` – for sensors connectivity.
 For example, "contoso-corpsensorapi.atp.azure.com"

+You can also use the IP address ranges in our Azure service tag (**AzureAdvancedThreatProtection**) to enable access to Azure ATP.
+For more information about service tags, see [Virtual network service tags](https://docs.microsoft.com/azure/virtual-network/service-tags-overview) or [download the service tags](https://www.microsoft.com/download/details.aspx?id=56519) file.

-The previous URLs automatically map to the correct service location for your Azure ATP instance.
-If you require more granular control, consider allowing traffic to the relevant endpoints from the following table:
+Alternatively, you if you require more granular control, consider allowing traffic to the relevant endpoints from the following table:

 |Service location|*.atp.azure.com DNS record|
 |----|----|